JMPerez/jmperez.github.com/_posts/2010-12-24-asp-net-mvc-async-controller.md

 ---

-I usually face asynchroronus WPO from the browser side, for instance making async requests to include Javascript files or AJAX-requesting any other content.
+I usually face asynchronous WPO from the browser side, for instance making async requests to include Javascript files or AJAX-requesting any other content.

 Today I have come across a feature that has been around since ASP.Net MVC 2 and that allows Asynchronous processing of controller actions.
 It is nicely explained on [Using an Asynchronous Controller in ASP.NET MVC](http://msdn.microsoft.com/en-us/library/ee728598.aspx) on MSDN website.